mgsmemebook/MXE/README.md

 - Make Permissions using LuckPerms optional
 - More utilities
 - Add support for other databases such as MySQL
-- Make /help replacement optional
-- /home and /back tweaks
+- /home, /tpaccept and /back tweaks
-- Custom amount of homes
 - Add support for other permissions plugins such as PermissionsEx
 - More settings
 - Make every feature optional